-Every night you have difficulty controlling your bedtime doze.
+Every night you have difficulty controlling your bedtime.
 And every morning, as you wake up tired and achy, you promise yourself you will go to sleep early tonight.

-You sigh as you read these lines in a morning publication:
+You sigh as you read these following lines in a morning publication:

 Respect your body’s need for sleep.
 A full sleep each night is critical for your long life.

-You know that for a fact.
 You know your body’s demand for a night of sleep is a non-negotiable for your health.
+And you know that for a fact.

 But not on this day.
 Today, you must run through 18 hours to push across a mountain of work.
 There’s no way you can put off any of it.